 While it is somewhat limited for gamers, that is also not its intended use case.
 It’s an incredibly easy-to-use piece of software, so if your brand, business, podcaster, or anyone else that wants to experiment with live video, give Melon a shot.

-Streamlabs OBS integrates seamlessly with over a dozen widgets that are designed to increase engagement with your audience and improve monetization.
+Streamlabs Desktop integrates seamlessly with over a dozen widgets that are designed to increase engagement with your audience and improve monetization.

 Streamlabs also comes with a chat bot for free called Cloudbot.
 Cloudbot helps streamers moderate their chat and engage with viewers with fun minigames.